3fs/eslint-config/README.md

 }
 ```

-*Note: We omitted the `/eslint-config` prefix since it is automatically assumed by ESLint.
+*Note: We omitted the `/eslint-config` sufix since it is automatically assumed by ESLint.
 Only works for defualt*

 You can override settings from the shareable config by adding them directly into your
 `.eslintrc` file.